Billing and Account Management FAQs

 Monitoring costs with cost allocation tags

-Tagging resources in AWS Database Migration Service
+Tagging resources in Amazon Database Migration Service

-Tagging AWS Direct Connect resources
+Tagging Amazon Direct Connect resources

 To manage the billing and spending more effectively, it’s a best practice to use the Amazon CloudWatch service.
 You can create alarms that watch metrics and then send notifications or automatically make changes to the resources you are monitoring when a threshold is breached.
 For example, you can create an alarm to watch your bill amount and notify you when the bill amount exceeds the threshold that you set.
 You can receive relevant reminders in your email and take actions accordingly.